bbc/bmx/docs/timed_text.md

 ## Reading Support

 The `MXFTimedTextTrackReader` class is provided in the `mxf_reader` to read the Timed Text metadata and essence.
 This class is not quite the same as the other `MXFFileTrackReader` classes because it can't be used to read frame-by-frame.
-The breaks the original design of `bmx` to some degree.
+This breaks the original design of `bmx` to some degree.

 The inherited `MXFFileTrackReader` methods should not be used and instead the `MXFTimedTextTrackReader` class provides a `MXFTimedTextTrackReader::GetManifest()` method to get a manifest of the Timed Text XML and related ancillary resources.
 The Timed Text XML can be read using the `MXFTimedTextTrackReader::ReadTimedText()` method and the ancillary resources using either `MXFTimedTextTrackReader::ReadAncillaryResourceById()` or `MXFTimedTextTrackReader::ReadAncillaryResourceByStreamId()`.